godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 and under the Shadows section check ``Enabled``.

-In the demo we are using a :ref:`Sprite <class_Sprite>` with a Texture on it to make the "Shadow Casters", but in reality all you need is a couple :ref:`LightOccluder2Ds <class_LightOccluder2D>`.
+In the demo we are using a :ref:`Sprite <class_Sprite>` with a Texture on it to make the "Shadow Casters", but in reality all you need is a couple of :ref:`LightOccluder2Ds <class_LightOccluder2D>`.
 By itself the :ref:`LightOccluder2D <class_LightOccluder2D>` looks like a dark spot and in this demo the :ref:`Sprite <class_Sprite>` is just a black square.

 Step by step
 ------------

-Now that we have covered the basics of the nodes that will be used, we will now walk step by step through the process of making a scene like the one found in the demo.
+Now that we have covered the basics of the nodes being used, we can now walk step by step through the process of making a scene like the one found in the demo.

 First add a :ref:`Sprite <class_Sprite>` and set its texture to the `background image <https://raw.githubusercontent.com/godotengine/godot-demo-projects/master/2d/lights_and_shadows/bg.png>`_.
-For your game this can be whatever your background will be.
-For this style of shadows it is most likely to be a floor texture.
+For your game this can be any background you choose.
+For this style of shadow it is most likely to be a floor texture.

 .. image:: img/light_shadow_background.png